mahelbir/turkish-profile/README.md

 # Turkish Profile

-Random Turkish profile generator with realistic probabilities.
-You can generate name, email and password randomly or gender-specific.
+Random Turkish profile generator with realistic probabilities, capable of generating names, emails, and passwords either randomly or based on gender

 ## Installation